Jaredslocker21/vegan-skane/README.md

-## Vegan Skåne
+## Vegans In Skåne
-While the Vegan food movement grows worldwide it is becoming there is a stronger need where Vegan's can find Vegan friendly Restaurants that are reviewed and suggested or not.
+While the Vegan food movement grows worldwide  there is a greater need for Vegan's to find Vegan friendly Restaurants.
+Not just Vegan only Resaurants.
+Nowadays more and more rstaurants have the Vegan Option on their Menu.
+This website will provide exposure for those efforts for restaurants and help customers alike.
+#